-- Matters that should be contained as the literacy education and skills for use of AI - Knowledge for AI, mathematics and data science - Understand the characteristics of AI and data, that is, the inclusion of bias in data and the possibility of causing bias depending on the way of use. - Understand the issues pertaining to the fairness and privacy protection of AI or data and the details of security and AI technology's limit. - Understand that the data digital technologies including AI are being used for various tasks.
+- Matters that should be contained as the literacy education and skills for use of AI - > Knowledge for AI, mathematics and data science - Understand the characteristics of AI and data, that is, the inclusion of bias in data and the possibility of causing bias depending on the way of use. - Understand the issues pertaining to the accuracy, fairness and privacy protection of Al or data and the details of security and Al technology's limit. - Understand that the data digital technologies including AI are being used for various tasks.

-- Use AI appropriately to improve the productivity by combining it with skills, including "asking questions," "proposing and testing a hypothesis" and so on. - Education for improvement of resilience to environmental changes, etc. - Mental rotation that flexibly switch between "vertical thinking" and "lateral thinking" Enhance the modelling skill required for organizational evaluation. - Use an agile thinking to extend the learning horizontal line of a field of skill one is bad at. - Improve the evaluation skill to analyze uncertainty that is difficult to predict with past experiences or know-hows. - Convert the "important points" of organizational evaluation (to an agile "instantaneous force plus vitality"). - Method of evaluation of resynchronization (Configuration, Architecture, Synthesis and Dissemination) of more complexed and advanced management in situations where the Al governance is formed in a hybrid of centralization and dispersion.
+- Use AI appropriately to improve the productivity by combining it with skills, including "asking questions," "proposing and testing a hypothesis" and so on. - Recognizing the possibility that false information generated by AI is included in information circulating in the media and the necessity to discern and select such information - > Skills for creating prompts to derive appropriate answers when using generative AI - Education for improvement of resilience to environmental changes, etc. - > Mental rotation that flexibly switch between "vertical thinking" and "lateral thinking" - > Enhance the modelling skill required for organizational evaluation. - Use an agile thinking to extend the learning horizontal line of a field of skill one is bad at. - Improve the evaluation skill to analyze uncertainty that is difficult to predict with past experiences or know-hows. - Convert the "important points" of organizational evaluation (to an agile "instantaneous force plus vitality"). - Method of evaluation of resynchronization (Configuration, Architecture, Synthesis and Dissemination) of more complexed and advanced management in situations where the Al governance is formed in a hybrid of centralization and dispersion.